mmartial/ComfyUI-Nvidia-Docker/README.md

 ## Running the container

-In the directory where you intend to run the container, prefer a subset of directories to place data (if they are not already present):
+In the directory where we intend to run the container, prefer a subset of directories to place data (if they are not already present):

 ```bash
 mkdir HF